 - To ensure maximum potency and purity — along with having full control over the dose — only buy as an oil vs infused treats.

 One of my rules for this blog: I don’t usually endorse ingestible products (unless it’s Bob’s Red Mill flour or an ingredient used to make your own homemade dog treats).
 My only exception is for supplements that I actually give my dogs and have noticed a clear improvement from.

-iHeartDogs’ Cannanine™ Organic Hemp Oil with CBD is one of those products.
+iHeartDogs’ Cannanine™ Organic CBD Oil From Hemp is one of those products.
 It’s manufactured in the USA from organically grown Colorado hemp.
-It’s non-GMO, full spectrum hemp oil that’s been tested and found to be free of bacteria, yeast, mold, heavy metals, and other toxins.
+It’s non-GMO, full-spectrum hemp oil that’s been tested and found to be free of bacteria, yeast, mold, heavy metals, and other toxins.
 Plus, since the product is high quality, Cannanine™ freely shares their Certificate of Analysis right on their website.

 How I Incorporate My CBD Hemp Oil Into My Dog’s Diet

-Following the recommended dosage instructions on the back of the bottle, I like to drop the oil onto something yummy for my Chihuahua to enjoy.
-One day it may be a little salmon or some sardines, the next boiled chicken or a mashed egg.
+Following the recommended dosage instructions on the back of the bottle, I like to drop the oil onto my Chihuahua breakfast every morning.

 When you don’t have anything yummy on hand, just fill the dropper with your dog’s correct dose and squirt it directly into their mouth.